open-sauced/intro/CONTRIBUTING.md

 5. **Testing your changes**

-   Before finalizing your new chapter, it's advisable to test your changes locally.
+   Before finalizing your new chapter, you should test your changes locally.
 You can build or render the project to ensure your new chapter appears as expected within the course structure.

 6. **Updating the sidebar**

-   After you finish adding a new chapter, you must add it to the sidebar for the users to discover the content.
+   After you add a new chapter, you must also add it to the sidebar for the users to discover the content.

 #### Adding New Chapters to the Sidebar